garbados/pouchdb-jsonviews/README.md

 A convenience method that returns the JavaScript view compiled from a given jsonview.
 Used internally, but might be of interest to the curious user.

-Does not modify the database!
+### async db.addView(ddocName, viewName, view)

+A convenience method that adds a view to a design document, creating it if necessary. *If a view already exists by this name, the method will throw an error.*

+Returns as though you had run [`db.put()`](https://pouchdb.com/api.html#create_document).

+### async db.putView(ddocName, viewName, view)

+A convenience method that adds a view to a design document, creating that document if necessary. *If a view already exists by this name, the view will be overwritten.*

+Returns as though you had run [`db.put()`](https://pouchdb.com/api.html#create_document).

 ### async db.addJsonView(ddocName, viewName, jsonview)

-Compiles a JsonView to a JavaScript view and adds it to a design document, creating that document if necessary. *If a view already exists by this name, the method will throw an error.*
+Compiles a JsonView to a JavaScript view and adds it to a design document, using `db.addView` under the hood.

-Returns as though you had run [`db.put()`](https://pouchdb.com/api.html#create_document).

 ### async db.putJsonView(ddocName, viewName, jsonview)

-Compiles a JsonView to a JavaScript view and adds it to a design document, creating that document if necessary. *If a view already exists by this name, the view will be overwritten.*
+Compiles a JsonView to a JavaScript view and adds it to a design document, using `db.putView` under the hood.

-Returns as though you had run [`db.put()`](https://pouchdb.com/api.html#create_document).

 ### async db.removeView(ddocName, viewName)